Customer Lifecycle Marketing Introduction

 A few weeks ago, our Chief Strategy Officer, JT Bricker, outlined our framework for customer marketing.
 In this post, a companion piece, I take that overarching strategy and expand on the customer lifecycle process.
 As you can see in the below imagine, lifecycle is but the first focus area in a great customer marketing process, but also likely the most important.

 Per JT’s post, I will assume you’ve already aligned on the strategic initiatives of your business, which align to your marketing department goals (if not, read JT’s post here that explains how to do this) and that finally, you’ve aligned how customer marketing fits into those marketing department goals.
-With those caveats out of the way, let’s dig in!
+With those caveats out of the way, let’s dig into lifecycle marketing!

 What is a Customer Lifecycle?